 Buna vs. Viton: Which Seal for Your Application?

-As a sealing option, the crucial difference between Buna and Viton is the temperature range the materials function in.
+As a sealing option, the crucial difference between Buna and Viton is the temperature range of the material’s function.
 Viton is the choice over Buna for high-temperature applications.
 Viton seals hold indefinitely at temperatures up to 400°F and can last up to 48 hours at temperatures up to 600°F. Buna is effective to 250°F. However, it can effectively seal mechanical objects at low temperatures to –22°F. Viton seals are rendered ineffective at temperatures below 5°F, with the material becoming hard and inflexible.

 Environmental conditions also differentiate the application of Buna vs. Viton for sealing options.
 Viton offers universal chemical resistance for sealing applications for oils, fuels, and mineral acids.
 Its weatherability and resistance to mold and fungus, oxidation, ozone, and UV exposure offer additional excellent properties.
-Buna’s chemical resistance is much less than Viton, and its weatherability and ozone exposure limits its application where such properties are required.
-That said, in circumstances that do not require such properties, Buna seals do offer superior abrasion and tear resistance, and are more suitable for heavy-duty industrial applications.
+Buna’s chemical resistance is much less than Viton’s, and its wearability and ozone exposure limit its application where such properties are required.
+That said, in circumstances that do not require such properties, Buna seals do offer superior abrasion and tear resistance and are more suitable for heavy-duty industrial applications.

 Knowing the performance requirements for your sealing applications is an important step in selecting the right material for the job.
 Whether your seal will be subjected to rugged environments, temperature extremes or harsh chemicals will all play a part in your selecting Buna vs. Viton.
 To meet your sealing application requirements, do not hesitate to consult with an expert at Manufacturer’s Rubber & Supply before making your final choice.